BioHack Academy

 Operating the Lab

 How to operate in a Wetlab?
-Learn everything about following protocols, making media and growing organisms.
-And how to hack these: tweaking protocols: DIY-biomaterials, and produce your own biosensors!
+Learn everything about following protocols and how to hack them.
+Make media and grow microorganisms.
+Work on DIY-biomaterials, plant tissue culture and produce your own biosensors!

 Week 4 & 5